Jean Pierre Capron: Early life and education

 Jean Pierre Capron was born in Cannes, France, August 4, 1921.
 He studied architecture in Lausanne, Switzerland, then moved to Paris in 1945 where he enrolled at the École des Beaux Arts in the studio of Eugène Narbonne and formed a friendship with Bernard Buffet.

 Career

-He exhibited for the first time at the Salon d'Automne in 1949 and participated in several important salons and group shows in France and abroad.
+Capron exhibited for the first time at the Salon d'Automne in 1949 and participated in several important salons and group shows in France and abroad.

-In 1950 Jean-Pierre Capron had his first exhibition in Paris in Maurice Garnier, Visconti Gallery.
-In 1952 he won two major national awards in France, which led to a series of regular exhibitions in Paris galleries.
+In 1950, he had his first exhibition in Paris in Maurice Garnier, Visconti Gallery.
+In 1952, he won two major national awards in France, which led to a series of regular exhibitions in Paris galleries.
 (Gallery Drouant-David, then Drouant Gallery).

-In 1961 he had his first exhibition in the USA at the Pomeroy Gallery in San Francisco. he also had a major 1965 exhibit in Chicago and a 1966 exhibit in New York at the Frank Partridge Gallery.
+In 1961, he had his first exhibition in the United States at the Pomeroy Gallery in San Francisco.
+He also had a major 1965 exhibit in Chicago and a 1966 exhibit in New York City at the Frank Partridge Gallery.

-Today his works are found evenly distributed in the U.S. France and Japan.
+Today his works are found evenly distributed in the United States, France and Japan.